-Austin and Ty Dillon Are Two Different Stories
+Austin and Ty Dillon: Brothers With Different Stories

 Yet the wreck itself is just one more example of Ty Dillon's immaturity.
 While he had Matt Crafton crashing into his back bumper, Dillon almost gleefully took credit post-race for dumping Harvick.
 Never mind the fact that turning Harvick wrecked the #3 truck as well and put a dagger into Dillon's fading championship hopes.
 Oh, and who cares about the caution flag flying?
 We've got a score to settle!
 Because wrecking someone under the yellow worked out so well for Kyle Busch, right?
 It only cost him an entire race weekend and nearly his sponsor M&Ms.